Snapdragon 710 chip brings AI to cheaper phones in June

 That's when the first handsets to use Qualcomm's Snapdragon 710 processor will be ready for business.
 Mobile processors, or chipsets, are the brains behind everything from photo processing to device security and data speeds.

-The nuts and bolts of chipsets can get dizzying fast, but the important thing to know is that the Snapdragon 710 will be able to bring premium features like AI for the phone's camera and ultra high-quality video to less expensive devices.
+The nuts and bolts of chipsets can reach dizzying speeds, but the important thing to know is that the Snapdragon 710 will be able to bring premium features like AI for the phone's camera and ultra high-quality video to less expensive devices.

 Until now, you might only see that tier of features on the priciest phones like the Galaxy S9, LG G7 and HTC U12 Plus.